DannyMoerkerke/sw-proxy/README.md

 Service workers are able to intercept requests and take an action, like serving a custom response.

+This enables you to use sw-proxy as a proxy server inside your browser or as a mock server to test a REST API without having to run a local backend.

 ## Installation
 Run `npm install sw-proxy --save-dev`